Where can I obtain specific information about the criteria for Addictions Certification?

 me to complete the Certificate Studies Program?

-Science Degree and a Certificate Program.
-The Certificate program involves
+Degree and a Certificate Program.
+The Certificate program involves completing 44

-completing 44 credit hours of course work, which includes the completion of
+credit hours of course work, which includes the completion of 500-hour practicum

-schedule classes and complete the required practicum hours.
-A suggest program
+complete the required practicum hours.
+A suggested program for the Certificate

 The Associate's in Applied Science Degree (A.A.S.) in Addictions Studies